 Needless to say, this technology is an integral step in my process.
-I am frequently found fleshing out ideas quickly using 2D and 3D CAD software, and developing these into exquisitely precise cut files for my laser cutter, to then be assembled and finished by hand.
+I am frequently found sketching and fleshing out ideas quickly using 2D and 3D CAD software, and developing these into exquisitely precise cut files for my laser cutter, to then be assembled and finished by hand.
 It is architecture on a micro scale.
 The end product, I believe, is a precise, efficiently-produced item, enhanced with handcrafted quality.

 Black Bosk is a design/make studio established to channel my passion and creative energies into developing and creating handmade products that emphasize integrity of materials.